Application Notes: Tuning Screws

 To alleviate this issue, tuning screws are positioned in strategic locations using both RF experience and intuition.

-Here is where things get fun.
+Here is where things get interesting.
 The act of positioning a set screw near or far relative to a section of RF circuit has the effect of increasing or decreasing capacitance or inductance.

 Additionally, the implementation of lumped components or trimmer capacitors is not practical as the frequency is too high for them to be used effectively.